-Dr. Carrie Jones, Associate Dean cjones@hpu.edu (808) 236-5839 (Hawaii Loa Campus)
+Dr. Carrie Jones, CNCS Acting Dean cjones@hpu.edu (808) 236-3533 (Downtown Campus)

-Dr. Yongli Chen, Department of Natural Sciences, Chair ychen@hpu.edu, (808) 236-3547 (Hawaii Loa Campus)

-The offices for the College of Natural and Computational Sciences are located on the Hawai'i Loa campus, Academic Center Suite 206.
+Dr. Regina Ostergaard-Klem, CNCS Acting Associate Dean rostegaardklem@hpu.edu (808) 236-5839 (Downtown Campus) The offices for the College of Natural and Computational Sciences are located on the Downtown Campus, room PL 600 (Pioneer Plaza, 900 Fort Street Mall).

-The Oceanic Institute at Waimanalo-Makapu'u Campus (WMC)
+The Oceanic Institute at Makapu'u Campus (WMC)

-The Oceanic Institute (OI) manages their own research and facilities at the Waimanalo-Makapu'u Campus and shares the property with the College of Natural and Computational Sciences.
+The Oceanic Institute (OI) manages their own research and facilities at the Makapu'u Campus and shares the property with the College of Natural and Computational Sciences.
 OI is one of many departments at HPU.
-The OI Admin Office, located at the Sea Life Park end of the property, manages details for both OI and CNCS activities at HPU.